 Tons of articles have been written about the colonial city of Cuenca, Ecuador.
-About how its so cheap, and how its such a great retirement place, etc.
+About how it’s so cheap, and how it’s such a great retirement place, etc.

 7 Things to Know About Cuenca Ecuador

-Full Name and founding: Santa Ana de los Ríos de Cuenca.
+- Full Name and founding: Santa Ana de los Ríos de Cuenca.
 Founded in 1557, by the Viceroy of Peru, Mr. Andrés Hurtado de Mendoza.

 - Location: Southern Ecuador, Azuay Province.
 Ecuador is located on the north-west part of South America.
 Borders Columbia to the north, Peru to the east and south, and the Pacific Ocean to the west.